 More than 30,000 migrant students are enrolled in Washington schools, and in some school districts, more than half of the student body speaks Spanish at home.

-But migrant and Spanish-speaking students are particularly vulnerable to the state’s infamous educational opportunity gap.
-For example, in the Grandview School District in the Yakima Valley, where the student body comprises 93% Hispanic/Latino students, only 26% met the state science standards in 2019.
+These migrant and bilingual students are particularly vulnerable to the state’s infamous educational opportunity gap.
+For example, in the Grandview School District in the Yakima Valley, where 93% of the student body identifies as Hispanic/Latino, only 27.5% met the state science standards in 2022.
 Gaps were only widened during the pandemic, when lack of access to remote learning resources exacerbated the challenges faced by migrant students and their families.
-In response to requests from its educational partners, EarthGen has developed engaging, culturally responsive science materials specifically for migrant and bilingual students.
+In response to requests from its educational partners, EarthGen developed engaging, culturally sustaining science materials specifically for migrant and bilingual students.

 Summer Learning in Spanish